 Mrs. Zabar has been an active supporter of Israeli documentary filmmaking over the last decade and is the founder of the Other Israel Film Festival.
 As part of her support for Israeli cultural, social and political causes, Mrs. Zabar serves as board member of The JCC in Manhattan, New Israel Fund, and the American Friends of Meretz.

 Founder and Managing Director of Dragoman Films, a NYC-based boutique distribution company, specializing in marketing of Israeli Cinema in North America.
 Ravit also serves as director and programmer of numerous film festivals in the Tri-State area.

-Film Program Associate at the Israel Film Center and Cinematters at The JCC in Manhattan.
-Ariana studied Film Theory and religion, and has worked in film and television industry in various capacities for years - primarily as an editor.
+Associate Director of Film Programs at the Israel Film Center and Cinematters at The JCC in Manhattan.
+Ariana studied Film Theory and religion, and has worked in film and television industry in various capacities for years – primarily as an editor.